lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 The execution of the global execution context will stop (being poped off the stack), only when we close the browser tab/window.

 ## Scope and The Scope Chain
+Scoping controls how a program's variables are organized and accessed by the JS engine.
+It answers the question of "where do variables live?".

+JS uses lexical scoping, where the way variables are organized/accessed is controlled entirely by the placement of functions/blocks in the code. e.g., a function that is written inside another function has access to the variables of the parent function.

+Scope is the place in which a certain variable is declared.

 ## Scoping in Practice